 2. Check a capillary blood glucose.
 If blood glucose is less than 70 mg/dl. refer to local diabetic protocols.

 3. Administer NS fluids per local protocol.
 Refer to local hypotension shock protocol.

 Injection Instructions Video: This youtube video by the Succeed Clinic in OK walks you through the steps to inject.
 Although the video was made for those with Congenital Adrenal Hyperplasia the instructions on how to inject are the same for anyone.
 Be sure to ask your physician about the circumstances in which you would need an injection.

-Written Injection Instructions : These instructions are from Sydney Children’s Hospital other instructions can be found with google searches.
+Online Injection Instructions : These online instructions are also from Sydney Children’s Hospital.

 Emergency Letter: A letter to take to the emergency room with you written for AIU by Professor Peter Hindmarsh.

 Emergency Letter: A letter to take the the emergency room written by the Pediatric Endocrine Society Board of Directors, November 2015.